emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft Windows DNS, DHCP Service

-The Energy Logserver accepts data from the Microsoft DNS and DHCP services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Microsoft DNS and DHCP services using the Filebeat agent.

 To identify and collect events from Microsoft DNS and DHCP services, is nessery to set correct path do logs in Filebeat configuration file.